 23 Jan Questions About Support Bars for Pallet Racks

 The answer is no but it is always smart to have a flange just for safety reasons.
 There are some pallet racks using supports that look like 2×4’s to the normal populace.
 It is far more safe to have the flange because you have that extra lip to make sure the support will not fall through.
-It is more of a problem when the supports are not professionally made and are DIY’d projects.
+The problem is more prounounced if its not a professionally made solution.
+It is especially true when the beam is a DIY projects.

 Steel does tend to be stronger than wood so there is an advantage there.
 The pallet supports we have here are made of galvanized steel.
 We do know that the most likely form used was probably hot-dipped galvanization.
 Keep in mind we do not know the specific process of galvanization used to bond the zinc with the steel so that assumption may be incorrect.
-If it was hot dipped then the steel coating can be expected, reasonably, to last up to 50 years in either urban or coastal exposure to the elements.
+If it was hot dipped then the steel coating the expectation is, reasonably at least, to last up to 50 years in either urban or coastal exposure to the elements.
 Many of the treated decks with pressure treatment are only lasting 9 years.
 Why?
 Pressure-treated wood can still take in some water and loses moisture over time.
 The result is that the wood is imperceptibly moving because of water gain or loss over time.
 The wood will, over time, eventually twist, bend, etc until it breaks itself apart.

 The zinc does something which protects the steel and that is that it will do something called sacrificing its anode before the steel does.
 It is the reason that zinc can protect steel from losing structural strength over time because it will react to the water before the steel can do so.
 The fact that zinc does this leaves the steel structurally sound.
 What you are seeing is the zinc reacting before the steel does.
 In this specific case, if you noticed this on your pallet support then you could have it re-galvanized but it would probably be faster and cheaper to just replace it after the estimated time of, give or take, 50 years.